Alzheimer's Documentary Series

 I want to live a full life and stay connected to the things that I really love.

-And I can do that in a way in spite of dementia.
+And I can do that in a way, in spite of dementia.

 Or even though I have dementia, I can still live what seems to me to be a full life.

-(light bright music) >>So this is how it ends.
+(elevator dings) (gentle music) >>So this is how it ends.

 I'm not gonna die, at least not right away.

-(light music) If you get a terminal diagnosis, it's not beatable.
+As you get a terminal diagnosis, it's not beatable.

 We evolved into the response.

-I wanna be the outlier.
+I want to be the outlier.

-There's this bell curve; everybody here dies really early, everybody here on average about the same time, and there's some one person here who may never.
+Everybody here average about the same time, and everybody, and there's some one person out here who may never, I wanna be that person.

 So you shoot for that.

-Even Nelson Rockefeller thought that- >>He has a purpose, and I think that's very important.
+>>He has a purpose and I think that's very important.

 What can I do that's positive?